High bandwith at one tuner

 Maybe someone faced with similar?

-Updated by Vlad Lanetz 11 months ago
+Updated by Vlad Lanetz about 3 years ago

 I finally found the reason for displaying the bitrate of the entire transponder.